dannynguyen57/dannynguyen57/README.md

 ## 🚀 About Me

-I am an **XR Developer** and **Founder** based in Melbourne, focusing on the intersection of gameplay, social deduction, and immersive technology.
+I am an **XR Dev** and **Game Dev** based in Melbourne, focusing on the intersection of gameplay, social deduction, and immersive technology.

-Currently, I am building **IMME Studios**, where we are developing AI-driven educational experiences and social deduction games like **Word Sus**.
+Currently, I am building social deduction games like **Word Sus**.
 My goal is to move beyond simple prototypes and build scalable, purposeful digital worlds.

 ---